What is Arcweight?

 Your rating is saved immediately and will appear everywhere that person shows up across LinkedIn: in search results, on their profile, in your connections list, and in shared connections views.

 You can change a rating at any time by clicking the badge again.
 Ratings are private to you unless you explicitly choose to share them through the invite flow.
+For full details on how your data is handled, see our Privacy Policy.

 The Connection Strength Scale